 It’s easy to be impressed by Keith Washo.
 Author of two books on success, guest lecturer at Duke University, and musical composer, he is also an award-winning speaker who frequently presents at conferences and corporations.
 He’s an entrepreneur at heart, with over twenty years of sales experience.
-Earlier this summer, at a Research Triangle HubSpot User Group, Keith shared his 4-step framework for using marketing to position a product for sales success
+Earlier this summer, at a Research Triangle HubSpot User Group, Keith shared his 4-step framework for using marketing to position a product for sales success.
+Aligning marketing and sales together to drive revenue, called RevOps, is growing in importance as companies are realizing how important it is to focus on preventing losing leads and sales as well as increasing repeat sales

 To Keith, sales begins with having a great product, and then building a strong marketing program with clear messaging around it.
 He cautions that great marketing can be a double-edged sword.
 If you have a strong product, your marketing program can help your sales soar.
 However, if your product is weak, great marketing will simply make your bad product fail faster.